-Goffin lives dangerously in Barcelona
+Goffin Lives Dangerously In Barcelona

-David Goffin produced a stunning fightback to reach the Barcelona Open third round on Wednesday (AEST), rallying from a set and two breaks down to beat Marcel Granollers 4-6 7-6 (7-2) 6-2.
+David Goffin produced a stunning fightback to reach the Barcelona Open third round on Tuesday, rallying from a set and two breaks down to beat Marcel Granollers 4-6 7-6 (7-2) 6-2.

 The Belgian's campaign appeared over at 4-6 1-5 down but his remarkable recovery, which included a saved match point, earned him progression.